-While at LJCSC we do use some of the most advanced techniques and equipment, it is important to note that the type of equipment is of less importance than the skill of the surgeon to your end result.
+While at LJCSC we do use some of the most advanced techniques and equipment, it is important to note that the exact type of equipment is less important than the skill of the surgeon to your end result.
 Board certified plastic surgeons, board certified anesthesiologists, and a certified operating facility should be considered as requirements for your safety, and desired results.

 Power Assisted Lipoplasty

 We have a state-of-the-art MicroAire machine called the PAL® (Power Assisted Lipoplasty).
 This device uses reciprocating movement and does not generate heat.
 La Jolla Cosmetic Surgery Centre feels that the PAL® technology benefits both the patient and the surgeon.
 The benefits to the patient are less trauma to the area, and that results in gentler tissue handling and less bruising.
 We believe it also reduces recovery time and patient discomfort after surgery.
 For the surgeon, it means more control and flexibility during the procedure, as well as less physical fatigue to the physician.